VVUQ · Module 1 of 10

 - ConclusionThe simulation is 5% above the experiment.
 That number opens the validation question but does not settle it, because the gap has several sources.

-Worked example 2: decomposing the gap
+Worked example 2: reading the gap

 Misconceptions and diagnostics